Periodic Korteweg-de Vries soliton potentials generate quasisymmetric magnetic fields: Additional configurations that satisfy the integrated KdV equation (12)

 \section{Additional configurations that satisfy the integrated KdV equation (12)}

 Here, we present figures similar to Figs. 1 and 3 in the main text, using data from different stellarator devices.

-The precise QA configuration with larger negative shear in Fig.~\ref{fig:ansatz_validation_sQA} was obtained by a series of optimizations starting from the precise QA.\cite{landreman2021} Specifically, we start from the same objective function used to optimize the precise QA, and the precise QA configuration itself.
-The mean shear $\bar{\hat{s}}$ was extracted from the precise QA configuration, and a new least-squares term $(\bar{\hat{s}} - \bar{\hat{s}}_*)^2$ was added to the objective function, where the target value for mean shear $\bar{\hat{s}}_*$ is taken to be slightly different from the extracted value.
+The precise QA configuration with larger negative shear in Fig.~\ref{fig:ansatz_validation_sQA} was obtained by a series of optimizations starting from the precise QA.\cite{landreman2021} The mean shear $\bar{\hat{s}}$ was extracted from the precise QA configuration, and a new least-squares term $(\bar{\hat{s}} - \bar{\hat{s}}_*)^2$ was added to the objective function, where the target value for mean shear $\bar{\hat{s}}_*$ is taken to be slightly different from the extracted value.
 This new objective is then optimized locally, using the precise QA as the initial state.
 This ensures that the additional least-squares term is almost zero, so the precise QA is approximately an optimum to the modified objective function.
 Hence, the new local optimum can be expected to be close to the initial configuration.
 This process is then repeated starting from the slightly modified optimum, each step generating a similar equilibrium with a slightly different mean shear.

 Mean shear is here defined as $b/\bar{\iota}$, where $b$ is the result of fitting a first-order polynomial $a+bs$ to the iota profile, where $s$ is the normalized toroidal flux; $\bar{\iota}$ is the rotational transform averaged over all radii.
-The mean shear in the original precise QA is about $-0.018$, and we incremented the target negative shear in steps of $0.005$.
+The mean shear in the original precise QA is about $-0.018$, and we rounded this to $-0.02$ incremented the target shear of each optimization in steps of $0.005$ to generate configurations with a range of shear.
+Fig.~\ref{fig:ansatz_validation_sQA} and Fig.~\ref{fig:ansatz_validation_psQA} show example with negative and positive shear, respectively.